The ultimate resource for getting traffic to your website (pt.1)

 Public Relations is all about trying to get other to talk about you.
 It’s a great, traditional way to establish and increase your brand awareness.

-Speaking of PR often brings to mind the image of a PR agent in a chintzy suit, rubbing shoulders with journalists.
+Speaking of PR often brings to mind the image of a PR agent in a snazzy suit, rubbing shoulders with journalists.
 But in reality, especially for a new business, PR agents can be very expensive, and the results hit-and-miss.

 It’s recommended therefore, to do things yourself in the beginning.
 To get your foot in the door, it all starts with producing good content (see below), and building relationships via platforms such as Twitter.
-A great tool we can recommend is justreachout.io, which helps you find journalists who have written about a certain topic recently.
+A great tool we recommend is justreachout.io, which helps you find journalists who have written about a certain topic recently.

 Unconventional PR ties in with viral marketing.
 It’s a dash of creativity mixed in with marketing research.
 In the case of blenders, one of the most common questions consumers might ask is, ‘How strong is your blender?’.
 If you can come up with novel ways to produce content around what people are asking questions about, then you might be onto a winner.